At a glance

 - Clear sky and low wind.

-- Stable tripod time away from vehicle headlights.
+- Stable tripod time away from vehicle light.

-- Warm layers and gloves that allow camera control.
+- Warm layers and gloves that still allow camera control.

 Planning logic